List of Soul Reapers in Bleach: Isshin Kurosaki

 Prior to taking his wife's surname, Ichigo's father Isshin Shiba (志波一心, Shiba Isshin) was originally captain of Squad Ten two decades ago.
 It is unknown what his relationships are with other members of the Shiba Clan, most notably Kaien Shiba, who bears a strong resemblance to Ichigo.
 Most of his actions as a Soul Reaper remain unknown, except for the events at Naruki City, where he met the Quincy Masaki Kurosaki while fighting Aizen's hollow White.
 Masaki is bitten by White and undergoes Hollowification, but Isshin renounces his Soul Reaper powers and links his soul to hers, effectively halting the process and saving her life.
 He remains with her in the World of the Living as Isshin Kurosaki (黒崎 一心, Kurosaki Isshin) and opens a medical clinic.
 After losing Masaki to the elusive Hollow Grand Fisher, Isshin eventually regains his Soul Reaper powers, but conceals this knowledge from his family.
 He kills the Arrancar that Grand Fisher becomes, all the while regretting that he did not have his powers to save Masaki.
 Isshin later reveals himself as a Soul Reaper to Ichigo while aiding him in his fight with Aizen, appearing just as Aizen is about to reveal his son's lineage as the offspring of a Soul Reaper and a Quincy.
 Seventeen months later, after Ichigo regains his Soul Reaper powers and the Wandenreich complete their first invasion of the Soul Society, Isshin appears to Ichigo in his Soul Reaper attire and explains Ichigo's past to him.

 Having unbelievable spiritual pressure, despite being knocked by Ichigo at times, Isshin is tremendously powerful.
 His zanpakutō is called Engetsu (剡月).
 The release command is "Burn" (燃えろ, moero), whereupon the blade becomes wreathed in a flame emanating from the sword's tassels.
 Spitting blood onto the blade creates a huge wave of fire.
 His bankai is yet to be seen, though Aizen states that it puts a considerable strain on Isshin's body, rendering it uncontrollable if he is heavily injured.

-He is voiced by Toshiyuki Morikawa in the Japanese version of the anime and Patrick Seitz in the English dub.
+Isshin is voiced by Toshiyuki Morikawa in the original Japanese version of the anime and Patrick Seitz in the English dub.